 When it was later confirmed that the historical writings had indeed perished as a result of the shock of the Trump inauguration, Kellyanne Conway, speaking on behalf of the president stated that [Spicer] had not lied but had just presented "alternative facts," whatever those are.
 Whether the cause was "fake," real, "alternative" or authentic, the truth remains that the core of our American society has died and nothing has been put in its place.

 Resquiat in pace, America.
-It's a good run.
+It was a good run.